franzbu/EnhancedSpaces.spoon/README.md

 ### Move Windows Directly to Any mSpace

-So far you have been shown how to move windows to the adjacent mSpace.
-In case you would like to have a keyboard shortcut for directly moving windows to any mSpace, add the following line to your 'init.lua' and change it to represent your desired modifier key(s):
+So far I have shown how to move windows to the adjacent mSpace.
+In case you would like to have keyboard shortcuts for directly moving windows to any mSpace, add the following line to your 'init.lua' and make the appropriate changes for your desired modifier:

 ```lua
   ...